czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 Until now
-search was basically equated to Google (a single-entry point to all of the resources available on the web), but with the major [shift](http://www.codinghorror.com/blog/2012/03/welcome-to-the-post-pc-era.html) from computers to mobile devices search UX needs to be reinvented.
+search was basically equated to Google (a single-entry point to all of the resources available on the web), but with the major [shift](http://www.codinghorror.com/blog/2012/03/welcome-to-the-post-pc-era.html) from computers to mobile devices, search UX needs to be reinvented.

 ## Mobile Search User Experience Sucks